 • Weaknesses.
 What are the main problems with your system?
 We need to know what aspects of the system's performance cause the most problems for the users.
 This knowledge will allow us to focus on the problem areas first.
 The software modernization process takes time, so we will first focus on fixes that would make the lives of your users easier.

 • Opportunities.
-Can any of the existing solutions be improved with minimum effort?
+Can any of the existing solutions be improved with minimal effort?
 This, of course, does not include cutting corners, but some parts of the system can be revitalized with just a couple of twitches.
 If there's a chance to fix something quickly without compromising the quality, we must take it.

 • Threats.
 What happens if you fail to innovate?
 Will you lose clients?
 Will you fall behind the competition?
 All of these threats need to be specified and addressed accordingly.